CIS-461-2017/hw02_raytracer_ii/README.md

 shadows.
 If you implement one sampling method, you will earn 9 points.
 Each additional method beyond the first can earn you up to 3 additional points.

-#### Normal Mapping (15 points)
-Implement tangent-space normal mapping on surfaces using the images we provided you in the `scene_files` folder of the previous homework assignment.

 #### Super-Sampled Anti Aliasing (Up to 15 points)
 Rather than casting one ray per pixel, cast several rays per pixel and average their colors together.
 You should cast each ray through a different portion of